 - Talk with people.
 Again, try to overcome any shyness you might normally have, and strike up a conversation with fellow travellers.
 Only do this in safe locations!
 Examples of safe locations: pools & decks, restaurants or sports facilities of your hotel or neighbouring hotels; group tours; cruise ship public rooms.
 Potential unsafe locations: nightclubs; public beaches and parks; bars not in your hotel; non-secure areas of airports; and public transportation.

-- The above points are all positive, but that said, DO NOT: get into a taxi alone (unless it is pre-arranged by your tour or hotel); walk down a dimly-lit street at night alone or idly stand around on a street; or load yourself down with parcels or camera gear.
+- The above points are all positive, but that said, DO NOT: get into a taxi alone (unless you have pre-arranged it yourself, or by your tour or hotel); walk down a dimly-lit street at night alone; idly stand around on a street; or load yourself down with parcels or camera gear.
 Read the good travel advice from the Government of Canada Bon Voyage, But…

 Still need some inspiration to travel alone?
-Browse these websites; all highlighting solo travel:
+Browse these websites, which all highlight solo travel:

 - Solo Frontier – helping fledgling travellers engage with their world.